Self-awareness: Magpies

 Researchers also used the mark or mirror tests to study the magpie's self-awareness.
-As a majority of birds are blind below the beak, Prior et al. marked the birds' neck with three different colors: red, yellow, and black (as an imitation, as magpies are originally black).
+As a majority of birds are blind below the beak, Prior et al. marked the birds' necks with three different colors: red, yellow, and black (as a control, as magpies are originally black).
 When placed in front of a mirror, the birds with red and yellow spots began scratching at their necks, signaling the understanding of something different being on their bodies.
 During one trial with a mirror and a mark, three of the five magpies showed at least one example of self-directed behavior.
 The magpies explored the mirror by moving toward it and looking behind it.
-One of the magpies, Harvey, during several trials would pick up objects, pose, do some wing-flapping, all in front of the mirror with the objects in his beak.
+One of the magpies, Harvey, during several trials would pick up objects, pose, and do some wing-flapping, all in front of the mirror with the objects in his beak.
 This represents a sense of self-awareness; knowing what is going on within himself and in the present.
 The authors suggest that self-recognition in birds and mammals may be a case of convergent evolution, where similar evolutionary pressures result in similar behaviors or traits, although they arrive at them via different routes.

 A few slight occurrences of behavior towards the magpie's own body happened in the trial with the black mark and the mirror.
 The authors of this study suggest that the black mark may have been slightly visible on the black feathers.
-"This is an indirect support for the interpretation that the behavior towards the mark region was elicited by seeing the own body in the mirror in conjunction with an unusual spot on the body."
+"This is an indirect support for the interpretation that the behavior towards the mark region was elicited by seeing one's own body in the mirror in conjunction with an unusual spot on the body."

 There was a clear contrast between the behaviors of the magpies when a mirror was present versus absent.
-In the no-mirror trials, a non-reflective gray plate was swapped in the same size and position as the mirror.
-There were not any mark-directed self-behaviors when the mark was present, in color or in black.
+In the no-mirror trials, a non-reflective grey plate was swapped in the same size and position as the mirror.
+There were no mark-directed self-behaviors when the mark was present, in color or in black.
 The results show that magpies understand that a mirror image represents their own body; magpies have self-awareness.